-Connecting knowledge, analytics, and advice to development financing at scale.
-GFDRR supports the creation and incorporation of cutting-edge risk analytics and DRM knowledge into actionable guidance to inform World Bank operations, ensuring that financing decisions-from infrastructure investments to communitybased programs-are grounded in the latest understanding of natural hazards as well as vulnerability and exposure of assets and households.
-The World Bank is the largest international financial institution supporting DRM globally, with over \$40 billion in investments carrying DRM co-benefits over the past decade.
+• Connecting knowledge, analytics, and advice to development financing at scale.
+GFDRR supports the creation and incorporation of cutting-edge risk analytics and DRM knowledge into actionable guidance to inform World Bank operations, ensuring that financing decisions-from infrastructure investments to communitybased activities-are grounded in the latest understanding of natural hazards as well as vulnerability and exposure of assets and households.
+The World Bank is the largest international financial institution supporting DRM globally, with over US\$40 billion in investments carrying DRM co-benefits over the past decade.
 By improving the quality of this financing, GFDRR can make a meaningful contribution to global disaster risk reduction.

-- · Influencing disaster risk management policy and enabling environment based on credibility and trust earned through long-term engagement with countries. - The World Bank's long-term engagement with countries - supported by its financial strength, technical expertise and convening power - uniquely positions it to influence DRM policy and support critical reforms.
-Though policyrelated financing instruments and technical assistance, and sustained country dialog, the World Bank can drive systemic changes in how countries manage and reduce disaster and climate risks, helping to embed resilience in national development strategies and investment programs. - Building strong connections with ministries of Finance, promoting the mainstreaming of disaster risk management into core national economic and development planning.
-The World Bank's ongoing relationships and core economic policy dialogue with finance and planning ministries enable direct engagement on integrating disaster risk management (DRM) into public investment planning, fiscal management, and national budgeting processes.
+- Influencing DRM policy and enabling environment based on credibility and trust earned through longterm engagement with countries.
+The World Bank's long-term engagement with countries - supported by its financial strength, technical expertise and convening power - uniquely positions it to influence DRM policy and support critical reforms.
+Though policy-related financing instruments and technical assistance, and sustained country dialogue, the World Bank can drive systemic changes in how countries manage and reduce disaster and climate risks, helping to embed resilience in national development strategies and investment programs grounded in the understanding of the local development patterns, hazard and climate conditions, social, economic and cultural factors. - Building strong connections with Ministries of Finance, promoting the mainstreaming of DRM into core national economic and development planning.
+The World Bank's ongoing relationships and core economic policy dialogue with finance and planning ministries enable direct engagement on integrating DRM into public investment planning, fiscal management, and national budgeting processes.
 These relationships also position the World Bank as a unique partner to promote the mainstreaming of DRM across sectoral investments, including infrastructure and other key sectors. - Sharing global knowledge across diverse contexts, ensuring that best practices and lessons learned are disseminated widely.
-The World Bank's extensive global presence - with operations in over 130 countries positions it to capture best practices and lessons learned from a wide range of development experiences.
+The World Bank's extensive global presence - with operations in over 130 countries positions it to capture the best practices and lessons learned from a wide range of development experiences.
 This enables the Bank to disseminate knowledge across regions, tailoring insights to diverse contexts and helping countries apply proven solutions to strengthen disaster and climate resilience. - Convening key development partners and actions, fostering coordinated and impactful collaborations.
 The World Bank is recognized by the international community as a fundamental leader and partner in global development.
 Its strong reputation allows the World Bank to convene diverse actors, facilitate connections across regions and countries, and catalyze action on the global development agenda.
 Additionally, the World Bank plays a key role in convening country-level platforms to drive coordinated action and impact.